 The second question made me curl in on myself and try to pull away.
 It was such a personal question – one that I don't think he had to ask – that it pulled at my heartstrings.
 What I felt was wrong.
 No human… it would never work.

-"I don't have any Angel kisses," I said, "Even people that end up doing something really bad have one.
+"I don't have any Angel kisses," I said, instead of voicing my feelings, "Even people that end up doing something really bad have one.
 I don't have any!"

 Caerwyn – my Angel – moved his hand and my chin so that I had to look him in the eye.
 "And you think that means that you will be bad?"

 My chin trembled.
 "The one freckle means that there is still Forgiveness for them.
 I don't have any!
 Doesn't that mean… that – that I don't have any chance for Forgiveness?" my last words softened until they were barely audible.

 But Caerwyn heard them anyway.
 "Humans do not know what the freckles mean.
 Just that they are Angel kisses.
 You know what they mean.
 That is a Sign that you are to be an Angel."